SerralaSolutions/serralasolutions.github.io/documents/emailAttachments.md

 # Adding attachments to emails
+> Sending attachments with emails is likely to cause the email to be marked as spam.
+Please use this feature with caution.

 If you want to add an invoice or details for a certain payment to the email you can add a PDF-attachment.
 See the Attachment object in the code example below.

 The Attachment-filename in this call is what the file will be named (including extension) when attaching the file.